-Jennifer Williams, Associate Professor, Ecological Society of America Early Career Fellow, Department of Geography & Biodiversity Research Centre
+Jennifer Williams, Professor, Department of Geography & Biodiversity Research Centre

 I am interested in the eco-evolutionary dynamics that shape population abundance in one location through time and that drive population distributions in space.
 I incorporate a demographic perspective in much of the research that I do to better understand the underlying drivers of patterns we observe using a variety of simulation and mathematical models.
 I continue to be fascinated by questions about invasive species, with a more recent focus on understanding variability in speed during range expansion.
 [Google Scholar profile]